alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

     "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environment.
 Use 10.0.0 for this unless you have a good reason to use another prefix."
 }
 ```

+> :warning: The `shmId` field must have a maximum of 7 characters.

 ## 3. Configure DNS for the custom domain